openscad/openscad/testdata/modulecache-tests/README.txt

 Some work is needed to include these into the automated test suite.
 For now, run them manually according to these instructions:

-Compile OpenSCAD in debug mode.
+Compile OpenSCAD in debug mode and always run OpenSCAD from the cmd-line using the argument --debug=FileModule.
 This will give console output related to module caching, e.g.:
-/path/to/used.scad: 0x103612f70
+    FileModule: /path/to/used.scad: 0x103612f70
-Module cache size: 1 modules

 Test1: Basic cache
 ------